Richard Corbin: Politician

 Corbin first won election to the House of Burgesses representing Middlesex County after his father's death.
 However, his time in the lower house of the Virginia General Assembly proved short.
 He was nominated for a seat on the Governor's Council, on which he served until the dissolution of the body at the start of the American Revolutionary War.
 He also served as the county lieutenant of Essex County beginning in 1752.

 As the Crown's receiver general from 1754-1776, he was responsible for financing Virginia's troops in the French and Indian War, and became a mentor of young George Washington.
 Decades later, after Lord Dunmore seized the colony's gunpowder at Williamsburg, Patrick Henry traveled to Corbin's main plantation (Laneville) to demand payment.

 Personal life

-In July 1737 he married Elizabeth Tayloe (1719-1784), daughter of burgess and planter John Tayloe I of Mount Airy Plantation in Richmond County, Virginia. they had four sons who reached adulthood: Gawin (1740-1779), John Tayloe Corbin (1745-1794), Richard Corgin Jr.(b.
+In July 1737 he married Elizabeth Tayloe (1719-1784), daughter of burgess and planter John Tayloe I of Mount Airy Plantation in Richmond County, Virginia. they had four sons who reached adulthood: Gawin (1740-1779), John Tayloe Corbin (1745-1794), Richard Corbin Jr.(b.
 1751), Thomas Corbin (b.
 1755) and Francis Corbin (1759-1821).
 Their daughter Elizabeth married Carter Braxton who would sign the declaration of Independence, although her sisters Alicia and Letitia never married.